prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 Another approach is to store configuration mappings directly within the workload resource.

 It comes with the following drawbacks:
-* Workload resources could reference a high number of configuration resources.
+* Workload resources could reference a high number of configuration resources (it isn't uncommon for a Prometheus resource to select more than a hundred of service monitors + pod monitors + rules).
 * Storing all these mappings within a single workload resource could lead to excessive API payload sizes.
-* Configuration resources won’t have a direct view of where their configurations are being used.
+* Owners of configuration resources not having permissions to view the workload resource won’t have a view of the status which is one of the main goals of this effort.

 ## Action Plan